What Is The Time Limit For An Accident At Work Claim?

 There are other factors that can extend your time limit, we’ll discuss a few below but if you have suffered a workplace injury, then please reach out to one of our advisors for more information about the time limit in personal injury claims and how they could affect your claim.

-Accident At Work Claim Time Limit – Other Exceptions
+Accident At Work Claim Time Limits For Minors

-Work injury claims can be made on behalf of those under 18 though children cannot pursue their own claim.
-However, a litigation friend can be appointed to claim for them.
-Additionally, a child’s time limit does not begin until their reach adulthood.
+Under the Limitation Act, those under 18 cannot pursue their own claim.
+However, a litigation friend can be appointed to make a claim on the injured party’s behalf following a child’s accident.
+A litigation friend should be someone who will act in the injured party’s best interests, such as a lawyer or parent, for example.
+Additionally, a child’s time limit does not begin until they reach adulthood.
 Before their 18th birthday, a litigation friend is free to claim for the child without time constraints.

 If someone with reduced mental capacity is injured in an accident at work, the claim time limit is also suspended.
 It doesn’t matter if the mental condition of the individual in question was caused by or pre-dates the accident.
-If the claimant ever reaches the point where they are deemed capable of making a claim without assistance, this is also the date their 3-year time limit would begin.
-A litigation friend must also claim for them if the injured party cannot.
+If the claimant ever reaches the point where they regain the mental capacity to make a personal injury compensation claim without assistance, they would have three years to start this process from the date they recovered this mental capacity.
+A litigation friend could make a claim for them during the time where the limitation period is suspended.

-If you’ve been injured at work, and compensation could be owed to you, get in touch if you have any questions.
+If you’ve been injured at work, and compensation could be owed to you, get in touch if you have any questions regarding personal injury compensation claims.

 The personal injury claim time limit for UK claims is a time limit to issue court proceedings.
 Once a claim’s time limit has expired, the claim can become statute-barred; meaning you would no longer be able to make a claim.